se.plan#

 In its current form, se.plan provides information on four categories of potential benefits of forest restoration:

-• Biodiversity conservation
+• biodiversity conservation

-• Carbon sequestration
+• carbon sequestration

-• Local livelihoods
+• local livelihoods

-• Wood production
+• wood production

-se.plan does not predict the levels of benefits that will occur if forests are restored.
-Instead, it uses data on benefit-related site characteristics to quantify the potential of a site to provide benefits if it is restored.
-To clarify this distinction, consider the case of species extinctions.
-A predictive tool might, for example, estimate the number of extinctions avoided if restoration occurs.
-To do so, it would need to account for restoration scale and interdependencies across sites associated with distances and corridors between restored sites. se.plan instead takes a simpler approach: it includes information on the total number of critically endangered and endangered amphibians, reptiles, birds, and mammals at each site.
-Sites with a larger number of critically endangered and endangered species are ones where the potential number of avoided extinctions is greater.
+se.plan takes a simpler approach: the tool includes information on the total number of critically endangered and endangered amphibians, reptiles, birds and mammals at each site.
+Sites with a larger number of critically endangered and endangered species have a greater potential number of avoided extinctions.
 Realizing the benefit of reduced extinctions depends on factors beyond simply restoring an individual site, including the type of forest that is restored (native tree species or introduced tree species, single tree species or multiple tree species, etc.) and the pattern of restoration in the rest of the landscape.
-Interpreting se.plan output in the context of additional, location-specific information available to a user is therefore important.
+Therefore, interpreting se.plan outputs in the context of additional, location-specific information available to a user is important.

 Quantitative measures of potential benefits in se.plan should be viewed as averages for a grid cell.
 Potential benefits could be higher at some locations within a given grid cell and lower at others.